Stock Markets Rally On New Year Boost - UrduPoint

 China's new outbreak has fanned fresh concerns for the economic outlook as businesses are being forced to shut down, after having already been battered by the strict containment measures put in place for almost three years.

-However, after a negative start to the day, Asia's markets shifted higher with the gains spilling over into Europe.
+However, after a negative start to the day, Asia's markets shifted higher with the gains spilling over into Europe and the United States.

 Analysts said infections may have already peaked in major cities including Beijing, where activity is picking back up.